-I consider the aquaculture activities proposed for the area of coastal permit U120642 will exclude some of the recreational fishing methods that may be used in the area.
+I consider the aquaculture activities proposed for the area of coastal permit U150785 will exclude some of the recreational fishing methods that may be used in the area.
+However, I note the exclusion effects on recreational fishing would be small given coastal permit U150785 will increase marine farming area a minimal amount.

-29 Of the recreational fishing likely to occur in the area of coastal permit U120642 it is likely that trolling, longlining and drift fishing would be excluded.
-Anecdotal information from recreational fishers suggests that spaces between longlines of mussel farms in the Marlborough Sounds are too narrow for longlining and trolling without risk of entanglement.
+29 Of the recreational fishing likely to occur in the area of coastal permit U150785 it is likely that trolling, longlining, set netting and drift fishing would be excluded.
+Anecdotal information from recreational fishers5 suggest that spaces between longlines of mussel farms in the Marlborough Sounds are too narrow for longlining, set netting and trolling without risk of entanglement.
 I also consider that drift fishing is unlikely to occur within marine farms because of risk of entanglement.

 30 However, it is common for fishers to fish by rod/line within mussel farms, so it is possible anchored fishing could continue between the proposed structures.
 I do not consider that diving would be excluded from the site.
+Furthermore, I consider that relinquishing some of the existing marine farm area inshore will decrease exclusion effects on some methods which are often used near the shore (eg, drift fishing).